mpouillo/42-a-maze-ing/README.md

 - Using numpy more to manage MLX image buffers.
 - Precomputing all maze cell configurations to write them faster to the buffer.
-- Using pydantics to minimize error risk.
+- Using Pydantic to minimize error risk.

-Beside the MiniLibX, no external tools were used.
+Besides MiniLibX, no external tools were used.

 ### Resources